alexanderGugel/MoreMagnets/README.md

-**WIP** This project has been created within less than two days during the Solo Hackathon at [Hack Reactor](http://www.hackreactor.com/).
+**WIP** This project has been created by me within less than two days during the Solo Hackathon at [Hack Reactor](http://www.hackreactor.com/).
+Currently we're working on it as a team during the project phase.
+You can see our progress at [Trrnts/Trrnts](https://github.com/Trrnts/Trrnts).

 # trrnts